Slicer/SlicerLanguagePacks/TranslationGuidelines.md

 ![](Docs/TranslationGuidelines/nearbyStrings2.png)

 ### "Source string location"
 The `source string location` tag on Weblate can help you go one level further and find exactly **which line of code contains the string** you are currently translating.
-It can be found in the `String Information` box on the lower right
+It can be found in the `String Information` box on the lower right.

 ![](Docs/TranslationGuidelines/stringlocation1.png)